 - summarize environmental impacts and recommended mitigations,

 - identify buildable construction project(s) for the available funds

 After the PA&ED phase, the project will move forward to Final Design and Right-of-Way Acquisition.

 How will alternatives be evaluated?

-Initially a broad range of concepts are identified, including the previous PSR alternatives.
-Then a screening process is used to assess or “measure” each proposed concept for how well it meets the project requirements.
-From this screening process, a reasonable range of alternatives will be identified.
-These alternatives and their potential impacts will be analyzed in the environmental document.
-This analysis will be evaluated based upon environmental and community impacts, cost, and function and will be compared on how well each accomplishes this for the overall project.
+Initially a broad range of concepts were identified, including the previous PSR alternatives.
+Then a screening process was used to assess or “measure” each proposed concept for how well it meets the project requirements.
+From this screening process, a reasonable range of alternatives was identified.
+These alternatives and their potential impacts are being analyzed in the environmental document.
+This analysis is being evaluated based upon environmental and community impacts, cost, and function and is being compared on how well each accomplishes this for the overall project.

 Who decides which alternative – if any- is selected?

 The selected alternative will be based upon consensus.
 The alternative would have to meet Caltrans’ technical requirements to improve traffic flow and safety, but also have to meet the State and Federal environmental standards, and finally, PCTPA and the local jurisdictions must agree in order for the alternative to be funded.